JWT Authentication Principles

 10. The mesh data plane proxy forwards the response data to the caller.

-The step 6 is important because the JWT authentication function is moved from the server to the mesh proxy.
+The step 6 is important because the JWT authentication function is migrated from the server to the mesh proxy.
 The mesh data plane obtains, from the authentication policy configured by the control plane, the public key for verifying the JWT token.
 The public key may be one configured on the JWKS (JSON Web Key Set) or one obtained from a public key address configured by jwksUri.
 After obtaining the public key, the mesh proxy uses it to verify the token signed by the private key of the authentication service, decrypts the iss in the token, and verifies whether the issuer information in the authentication policy is matched.
 If the verification is successful, the request is sent to the application.
 If not, the request is rejected.

 JWT Structure